Airbus Noise Technology Centre (ANTC)

 The Airbus Noise Technology Centre (ANTC) was opened in 2008 as a result of a long-standing collaboration between Airbus and the University.
 The Centre's goal is to try to meet the industry's target of cutting perceived aircraft noise in half by 2020 and to eliminate all noise nuisance outside airport boundaries, as set out by the Advisory Council for Aeronautical Research in Europe.
 This requires advanced research and development across a range of new technologies, and at double the rate of progress than previously.

-Lloyd's Register Educational Trust University Technology Centre (LRET UTC) in Ship design for enhanced environmental performance
+Lloyd's Register Foundation University Technology Centre (LRF UTC) in Ship design for enhanced environmental performance

-The work under the LRET UTC comprises three principal themes, namely:
+The work under the LRF UTC comprises three principal themes, namely:

 - in better understanding the effects of the hull shaping on the loads and motions of the vessel, e.g. hydrodynamics;

 - towards optimal use of materials in safe and reliable structural topologies, e.g. structural mechanics; and

 - through better integration of different systems within the ship to enhance functionality.